How Spot A Rug Pull and Avoid It

 One famous mantra in traditional and digital finance is investing in early-stage projects with massive potential for success.
 While the Winklevoss brothers, Micheal Saylor and Elon Musk, are testaments to the buy-low-sell-high sect, millions of investors have fallen prey to crypto rug pulls- promising projects with scammy founders.

 Rug pulls have been a common theme in the crypto landscape, with the first being OneCoin in 2017.
 Its founder, Ruja Ignatova, vanished with $4 billion in investors’ funds.
 After this occurrence, every space - from NFTs, Metaverse, Wallet Naming Services, Yield Farming, Stablecoins, and Prediction Markets, has had one case of rug pull or another.
+This article delves into what constitutes a rug pull, its mechanics, notable instances, and how to spot and evade being a victim of such scenarios.

 What is a Rug Pull?